Extended X-ray absorption fine structure: Background

 The wavelength of the photoelectron is dependent on the energy and phase of the backscattered wave which exists at the central atom.
 The wavelength changes as a function of the energy of the incoming photon.
 The phase and amplitude of the backscattered wave are dependent on the type of atom doing the backscattering and the distance of the backscattering atom from the central atom.
 The dependence of the scattering on atomic species makes it possible to obtain information pertaining to the chemical coordination environment of the original absorbing (centrally excited) atom by analyzing these EXAFS data.

+EXAFS Equation

+The effect of the backscattered photoelectron on the absorption spectra is described by the EXAFS equation, first demonstrated by Sayers, Stern, and Lytle.
+The oscillatory part of the dipole matrix element is given by $\chi(k)$, where the sum is over the $j$ sets of neighbors of the absorbing atom, $N_j$ is the number of atoms at distance $R_j$, $k$ is the wavenumber and is proportional to energy, $\sigma$ is the thermal vibration factor with $\sigma_{j}^2$ being the mean square amplitude of the atom's relative displacements, $\lambda(k)$ is the mean free path of the photoelectron with momentum $k$ (this is related to coherence of the quantum state), and $f_{j}(k)$ is an element dependent scattering factor.